Immigration Under Trump: ‘The United States is Full. Go home.’

 By Claire R. Thomas

 Since the Trump Administration entered office in January 2017, the Department of Homeland Security (DHS) has reported a decrease in apprehensions along the southern border of the United States.
-At the same time, Immigration and Customs Enforcement (ICE), an agency that is part of DHS, reports that arrests of undocumented individuals have increased over 35%.
-But at what cost comes this deterrence and deportation of immigrants to the United States?
+At the same time, Immigration and Customs Enforcement (ICE), an agency that is part of DHS, reports that arrests of undocumented individuals have increased over thirty- five percent.
+But at what cost to the U.S. does this deterrence and deportation of immigrants come?

 While there have been a handful of new immigration judges appointed, the immigration court backlog continues to grow, with over 610,000 pending cases nationwide.
 There has been no increase in support staff to assist this growing case load, leaving immigration judges with even more cases to adjudicate.